kurtcms/pingc/README.md

 ### Run

-Run the script with the same argument(s) as [ping](https://linux.die.net/man/8/ping)
+Run the script with the same argument(s) as [ping](https://linux.die.net/man/8/ping).

 ```shell
 $ /app/pingc/pingc.sh -c5 1.1.1.1
 ```

-And have the ping output returned in a CSV format
+And have the ping output returned in a CSV format.

 ```
 20210419024510,1618800310,1.1.1.1,3.62